Ireland–Pakistan relations: Irish aid

 In 2005, Ireland provided €5 million to Pakistan in relief aid after an earthquake in Kashmir.

 In April 2007, a memorandum of understanding was signed for the establishment of a Pakistan-Ireland Joint Business Council by Zubair F. Tufail, President Ghulam Bari and Secretary Yousaf Sharee from Association of Pakistanis in Ireland.
 Chairman of the Ireland-Pakistan Business Council in the presence of Michael Ahren, Irish Minister for International Trade, T.D and Irish Ambassador in Islamabad.

 Trade

 Pakistan's trade with Ireland significantly increased between 2004 and 2007.
 Major Pakistani exports to Ireland included cotton fabrics, made-ups articles of textile material, carpets, rugs and surgical instruments.

 Pakistanis in Ireland

 There is a sizable community of Pakistanis in Ireland, mostly consisting of doctors and other medics and their families.
 Due to a longtime shortage of doctors in Ireland, the country has incorporated many foreign doctors from countries like Pakistan going as far back as the late 1980s and early 1990s.
-The 2016 official census in Ireland recorded 12,891 Pakistani born people living in Ireland.
-There is a sizable population of Pakistani people spread throughout the country.
-In March 23 2021 Pakistani Community Launched their Community web portal (www.Pakistani.irish) to highlight activities and achievements of Pakistani Community in Irish society.
+The 2022 official census in Ireland recorded 15,185 Pakistani born people living in Ireland.